ASTM F1956-20

 1.1 This specification covers six mechanical tests, one corrosion resistance test, and the minimum performance requirements for these tests.
 This specification applies to carabiners designed specifically for use by rescue personnel during both training exercises and actual rescue operations.
 This specification does not apply to recreational use carabiners.

-1.2 Two different types of carabiners are defined in this specification, a heavy-duty rescue carabiner and a light-duty rescue carabiner.
+1.2 Two different types of carabiners are defined in this specification, a heavy-duty rescue carabiner and a standard-duty rescue carabiner.

-1.6 This standard may involve hazardous materials, operations, and equipment.
+1.7 This standard may involve hazardous materials, operations, and equipment.
 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 General Information